SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Coming in just behind boilo on my list of favorite cold and flu remedies is honorable mention: Russian Tea.

-This is not a recipe that is just created because it’s hip or cool.
+This is not a recipe that was just created because it’s hip or cool.
 Instead, we are dealing with a natural healer that has been used to deal with things like the flu and colds.

 Add this to a tremendous list of recipes that you can call on and make yourself.
 These natural healers are supposed to be part of our lives.
 OTC medicines pushed them out of the way and now they are coming back to light.
 It’s time to enjoy them.